sa4s-serc/switch/README.md

 ```

 > This will take time to install, you can check if it is ready by going to URL `http://localhost:9200/`.

 > If a JSON object is displayed, with "cluster_name": "docker-cluster", you are ready to go.

+> Use a different terminal for the rest of the steps.

 Once ready: